-But first we must be clear by what is meant by ‘deprivation of liberty’.
+What is meant by ‘deprivation of liberty’?
 The ‘acid test’ is that someone is under continuous supervision and control and is not permitted to leave.
 It doesn’t make any difference if the conditions are pleasant or necessary.
 It is defined by using the Storck criteria as confirmed in 2014 in the case of Cheshire West

 - Confinement in a particular restricted place for more than a short period of time

 - attribution of responsibility to the State.